d33pster/optioner/use-cases.md

 optionCTRL = options(shortargs, longargs, argv[1:], comp_short, comp_long)
 ```

-{: .note }
-This will make `-s` or `--setup` argument compulsory and will generate errors if it is not provided.
+This will make `-s` or `--setup` argument compulsory and will generate errors if it is not provided.{: .note }

 ## Compulsion Override